-LIQUOR LICENSE HELD UP.
 Heath Bros.' application for a liquor license was referred to the license com-mittee.
-It is charged that the amuse-ment company proposes to establish a sdoon in an outbuilding which will make the place a little better than a dogsery.
+It is charged that the amusemittee.
+It is charged that the amuse-ment company proposes to establish a saloon in an outbuilding which will make the place a little better than a doggery.
 Councilman Black urged the committee to visit the grounds before the license was taken up.
-The report of the fire committee re-commending the purchase of 4,000 feet of New Jersey Car Springs & Rubber company fire hose at 771⁄2 cents per foot was adopted, but Councilman Mar-tin gave notice of reconsideration hold-ing up the matter for another week.
-David Keith, Thomas Kerns, B. H. Heywood, M. H. Walker, Col. E. A. Wall and W. S. McCornick protested in a communication hast night to the city council against the leasing of the Warm springs for fifty years to a com-pany for \$200 a month.
-They claim that it is very valuable property and that a better arrangement can be made in leasing the property.
-Dr. M. R. Stewart sent his report to that a better arrangement can be made in leasing the property.
+The report of the fire committee re-commending the purchase of 4,000 feet of New Jersey Car Springs & Rubber company fire hose at 7716 cents per feet was adopted, but Councilman Mar-tim gave notice of reconsideration holdfeot was adopted, but Councilman Mar-tin gave notice of reconsideration hold-ing up the matter for another week.
+David Keith, Thomas Kerns; B. H. Heywood, M. H. Walker, Col. E. A. Wall and W. S. McCornick protested in a communication last night to the city council against the leasing of the Warm springs for fifty years to a com-pany for \$200 a month.
+They claim that it is very valuable property and that a better arrangement can be made in leasing the property. that a better arrangement can be made in leasing the property.
 Dr. M. R. Stewart sent his report to the city council last night in regard to the result of the investigation into the sanitary conditions of the slaughter houses.
 The filthy condition of four was told in very plain terms.
 It was adopted with comment from Council-man Black that it was not strong enough.
 DO IT NOW.
 Now is the time to get rid of your rheumatism.
 You can do so by applying Chamberlain's Liniment.
 Nine cases out of ten are simply muscular rheumatism due to cold or damp, or chronic rheu-matism, and yield to the vigorous appli-cation of this liniment.
 Try it.
 You are certain to be delighted with the quick relief which it affords.
 Sold by all drug-gists.
 EXHIBITS TO BE PLACED.

-The chamber of commerce building has been painted and kalsomined in-side and made to look very presentable for the manufacturer's exhibits which will shortly be juit in place.
+The chamber of commerce building has been painted and kalsomined in-side and made to look very presentable for the manufacturer's exhibits which will shortly be put in place.
 It is the intention to bring up a number of large show cases from the State Fair building, in which to show all the ex-hibits.
 At the same time the stuffed birds in the building belonging to the Descret Museum will be put in cases and placed about the large room.
-When finally arranged the interfor will be very instructive as well as attractive to visitors. bottle of this wonderful medicine bottle of this wonderful medicine for-vinced me I had found the greatest cure on earth."
+When finally arranged the interior will be very instructive as well as attractive to visitors. bottle of this wonderful medicine con-vinced me I had found the greatest cure on earth."
 They're a godsend to weak, sickly, rundown or old people.
 Try them, 50c at Z. C. M. I., 112-114 south Main street, Sait Lake City.
 SENATOR SMOOT INVITED.

 (Special to the "News.")
-Washington, May 3 .- Senator Reed Smoot is considering an invitation to sail for Honolulu early in July, in company with a congressional party, the object being to visit all the islands of the Hawalian group, and to return to San Francisco the latter part of August.
+Washington, May 3.-Senator Reed Smoot is considering an invitation to Smoot is considering an invitation to sail for Honolulu early in July, in com-pany with a congressional party, the object being to visit all the islands of the Hawaiian group, and to return to San Francisco the latter part of August.
+Lake City.
 ENTRY IN HOMESTEAD BILL.

-Instructions Covering Smoot Act Received at Land Office.
+Instructions Covering Smoot Act Re- ceived at Land Office.